 The Skunkboard is a flash rom cartridge for the Atari Jaguar.
-It is an older device now and there are much better solutions avaialble but this one does do it’s job.
-It’s biggest drawback is it can only store one or two roms at any one time.
+It is an older device now and there are much better solutions available but this one does do its job.
+Its biggest drawback is it can only store one or two roms at any one time.
 If you want a different game on it you have to connect it up to a PC and flash the new game.

-With these items wired together in the follwing configuration and a bit of python script I have been able to construct a simple menu system to allow easy flashing of the skunkboard without a PC being involved.
+With these items wired together in the following configuration and a bit of python script, I have been able to construct a simple menu system to allow easy flashing of the skunkboard without a PC being involved.

 I didn’t document the install as I went along but hopefully the software setup should be as follows: